ycpcs/fys100-fall2016/labs/lab02.md

 Start a file browser window and navigate to your **Downloads** folder.
 Right click on **Repetition.zip**.
 Choose **Extract All**, then choose `H:\sketchbook` as the destination directory.  *FIXME: verify that this works.*

 In Processing, choose **File &rarr; Open**.
 In the file chooser dialog, navigate to the **sketchbook** folder in your home directory, the double click on **Repetition**, then choose **Repetition.pde**.
-You should now have a Processing window with the source code of the example program.
+You should now have a Processing window with the source code of the example sketch.

 Click the run button, which looks like this: